maxipagliero/CTF-Analytics/README.md

 ## About

+A Capture the Flag (CTF) event is a cybersecurity competition where participants solve security challenges to capture "flags" (unique strings) as proof of completing each task.
+These challenges test skills in areas like cryptography, web security, reverse engineering, and network forensics.
+Participants, often grouped into teams, compete to score the highest by finding the most flags.
+CTF events are popular in cybersecurity training and serve as practical, hands-on learning experiences for professionals and enthusiasts alike.

 The goal of the project is to extract data from a JSON source, parse it and ingest into a Postgres database.
 Model the data and finally create a dashboard to review the results.

 ## Purpose Of The Project